A Well-Lived Life 2 - Book 4 - Elyse - Cover

 “For what you paid?
 I should hope so!”
 Mario said quietly.

 Marie was sitting on the aisle, then Mario, Ned, then me, and finally Tara.
 Mario and I had discussed the seating in advance and felt it was best if Ned was between us, so we could both talk with him.
 Mario and Marie offered to get beers and snacks.
 Everyone else took them up on a beer, but I asked for a Coke, because I was not a big fan of beer.
-I’d drink it, but I strongly preferred my alcohol distilled rather then simply fermented.
-Mario and Marie were back with the drinks and two large plates of nachos just as the national anthem was starting.
+I’d drink it, but I strongly preferred my alcohol distilled rather than simply fermented.
+Mario and Marie were back with the drinks and two large plates of nachos just as the National Anthem was starting.

 Much to my displeasure, the Devils got on the board less than three minutes into the game when John MacLean blasted a slap shot past Barrasso.
 I felt better when the Penguins tied things up about four minutes later.
-They were on a powerplay and Kevin Stevens tapped in a rebound of a shot by Mark Recchi.
-That was how the first period ended, and Mario went to get two more beers - one for him, and one for Ned.
+They were on a powerplay, and Kevin Stevens tapped in a rebound of a shot by Mark Recchi.
+That was how the first period ended, and Mario went to get two more beers — one for him, and one for Ned.

 “It looks like it’s going to be a close game,” Tara commented.